 - cases concerning pre-use rights;

-- cases concerning the infringement of a patent;
+- cases concerning illegal use of a patent (infringement of a patent);

 - cases concerning the declaration of an infringement of a patent as null and void;